cysun0226/NetSec-Final/README.md

 Test_2: person 2
 ```
 #### Execution Result (verbose mode)
+* The verbose mode will display the detailed prediction scores of each person of two predictors (wireshark & sec_sysmon)
 ```
 xml_result={1: 0.47177419354838707, 2: 0.32672188317349604, 3: 0.02041557686718977, 4: 0.0686573670444638, 5: 0.06734960767218831, 6: 0.04508137169427492}
 wireshart_result={1: 0.2201070755715069, 2: 0.16902404100562984, 3: 0.0737294995776457, 4: 0.17942123884445765, 5: 0.16915672057812758, 6: 0.18856142442263243}